violet-eco/violet-eco.github.io/docs/applications/store.md

 # Violet Store

 Violet Store is the official app store for Violet.
-It provides a centralized platform for users to discover, download, and install a wide range of applications.
+It provides a centralized platform for Violetians to discover, download, and install a wide range of applications.

 - [Violet Store](#violet-store)
   - [Discovering Applications](#discovering-applications)